-Online Surveillance is a measure of SIGINT, or Signals Intelligence.
-SIGINT is intelligence derived from the interception of signals, traditionally electromagnetic, used for communication or for other purposes.
-In this paper, SIGINT will be used interchangeably with the term Online Surveillance, the latter applying to surveillance measures that intercept or otherwise collect data from communications networks (cellular, landlines the internet, etc.).
+Online Surveillance is a measure of SIGINT,1 or Signals Intelligence.
+SIGINT is intelligence derived from the interception of signals, traditionally electromagnetic, used for communication or for other purposes.2 In this paper, SIGINT will be used interchangeably with the term Online Surveillance, the latter applying to surveillance measures that intercept or otherwise collect data from communications networks (cellular, landlines the internet, etc.).

 Rapid technological developments in recent decades have contributed to the accelerated proliferation of telecommunication technologies, and have enhanced the ability to process voluminous quantities of data.
-User data, when intercepted, collected, stored and analyzed provide business insights for commercial actors, as well as invaluable intelligence to national security, counterterrorism, counterintelligence and law enforcement agencies.
+User data, when intercepted, collected, stored and analyzed provide business insights for commercial actors,3 as well as invaluable intelligence to national security, counterterrorism, counterintelligence and law enforcement agencies.

-The chilling effects of online surveillance are not limited to interference with one's online freedom of expression.

-Notwithstanding that SIGINT may have legitimate purposes, the use of massive scale online surveillance measures by government authorities is also harmful.
-First and foremost, government-sanctioned online surveillance interferes with privacy rights (including privacy-related rights such as data protection rights or the right, originally established in the context of a German constitutional ruling, to informational self-determination).4 Government surveillance also has potentially chilling effects, inhibiting or stifling individuals who are aware that they are being watched, followed or listened to, from freely expressing themselves.
+The chilling effects of online surveillance are not limited to interference with one's online freedom of expression.5 interferes with privacy rights (including privacy-related rights such as data protection rights or the right, originally established in the context of a German constitutional ruling, to informational self-determination).4 Government surveillance also has potentially chilling effects, inhibiting or stifling individuals who are aware that they are being watched, followed or listened to, from freely expressing themselves.
 The chilling effects of online surveillance are not limited to interference with one's online freedom of expression.5